DimitriKenne/CPOLYMESH/README.md

     • compute the polynomial of interpolation associated with each extremal set and compute the discrete least squares polynomial fitting the whole admissible mesh.

-    • compute the error of approximation
+    • compute the errors of approximation

-    • plot the error of approximation
+    • plot the errors of approximation

-remark: When testing our routines, changing the values inside the python function define_domain(), from 0 to 31, will lead to the creation of complex polynomial curves such as: 0.
+remark: When testing our routines, changing the values inside the python function `define_domain()`, from 0 to 31, will lead to the creation of complex polynomial curves such as: 0.
 Unit circle, 1.
 Segment [-1,1], 2.
 Polygon M, 3.
 Sun, 4.
 Ellipse, 5.
 Union of circles, 6.
 Lune, 7.
 Cardioid,
 8. 4 lenses, 9.
 Curve polygon, 10.
 Limacon, 11.
 Lissajous, 12.
 Egg, 13.
 Rhodonea, 14.